Shopify/js-buy-sdk/README.md

 <summary>Why would I upgrade to JS Buy SDK v3.0 if it’s the last and final release?</summary>

-This option is the easiest and fastest way to remain functional and give you more time to consider, plan and implement a better long-term solution such as using the Storefront Client.
+This option is the easiest and fastest way to remain functional and give you more time to consider, plan, and implement a better long-term solution such as using the Storefront API Client.

 </details>